getnikola/nikola/docs/manual.rst

 Any files you want to be in ``output/`` but are not generated by Nikola (for example, ``favicon.ico``) should be placed in ``files/``.
-Remember that you can't have files that collide with files Nikola generates (it will give an error).
+Remember that you can’t have files that collide with files Nikola generates (it will give an error).

 .. admonition:: Important

-   Don't put any files manually in ``output/``.
+   Don’t put any files manually in ``output/``.
 Ever.
 Really.
    Maybe someday Nikola will just wipe ``output/`` (when you run ``nikola check -f --clean-files``) and then you will be sorry.
-So, please don't do that.
+So, please don’t do that.

 If you want to copy more than one folder of static files into ``output`` you can change the FILES_FOLDERS option: